marktimemedia/super-thorough-color-scheme/readme.txt

 Tags: admin, dashboard, color, theme, custom, pink Requires at least: 3.8
 Tested up to: 4.4
-Stable tag: 1.1.1
+Stable tag: 1.1.2
 License: GPLv2

 A super-thorough admin color scheme, which happens to be pink.
-Works as-is without any coding, or great for developers to use as a plugin template!
+Works as-is without any coding, or great for developers to use to build their own stylesheets!

 == Description ==